-- Normally the duct would connect to the stack as shown in Fig. 18, with a 45° cut facing the flue gas flow and with the centre of the cut centred in the stack.
-The duct could be made to the smoke box, but must still be located with the same 45° cut facing the flue gas flow stream and with the centre of the cut in the centre of the stream. - The duct should be routed in a manner that has the minimum number of elbows and provides for the normal expansion and contraction of the piping.
+Normally the duct would connect to the stack as shown in Fig. 17, with a 45° cut facing the flue gas flow and with the centre of the cut centred in the stack.
+The duct could be made to the smoke box, but must still be leasted with the same 45° cut facing the flue gas flow stream located with the same 45° cut facing the flue gas flow stream and with the centre of the cut in the centre of the stream.

+The duct should be routed in a manner that has the minimum number of elbows and provides for the normal expansion and contraction of the piping.